F-T-Otaku/Auto-Health-Report/README.md

 1. Pls edit your own cron table in report.yml.
 2. Action's cron table runs in ***UTC***.
-3. **You need to report manually on the website at least once before using this tool.**

 ### How to create your own cron table